 US citizen says he had acid thrown in his face after being told to go back to his country

-MILWAUKEE — A man has been arrested after allegedly throwing acid in the face of a US citizen, who says his attacker told him to “go back to (his) country.”
+MILWAUKEE, Wisc. -- A man has been arrested after allegedly throwing acid in the face of a U.S. citizen, who says his attacker told him to "go back to (his) country."

 The attack occurred after the two men got into an argument Friday night, and the suspect threw acid on Villalaz, the police department said.